samirpoude/learning-Spring/README.md

 📚 Topics Covered

 Spring Boot Basics

-1.What is Spring Boot? 🤔
+🤔 What is Spring Boot?

-2.Creating a Project with Spring Boot Initializr ⚙️
+⚙️ Creating a Project with Spring Boot Initializr

-3.Developing REST API Controllers 📡
+📡 Developing REST API Controllers

-4.Exploring the Spring Boot Project Structure 🗂️
+🗂️ Exploring the Spring Boot Project Structure

-5.Utilizing Spring Boot Starters 📚
+📚 Utilizing Spring Boot Starters

-6.Inheriting Defaults with Spring Boot Starter Parents 👨‍👩‍👦
+👨‍👩‍👦 Inheriting Defaults with Spring Boot Starter Parents

 Advanced Features

-1.Automatic Restart with Spring Boot Dev Tools 🔄
+🔄 Automatic Restart with Spring Boot Dev Tools

-2.Integrating DevOps functionality with Spring Boot Actuator Endpoints ⚡
+⚡ Integrating DevOps functionality with Spring Boot Actuator Endpoints

-3.Securing Spring Boot Actuator Endpoints 🔒
+🔒 Securing Spring Boot Actuator Endpoints

-4.Running Spring Boot apps from the Command-Line 🖥️
+🖥️ Running Spring Boot apps from the Command-Line

-5.Packaging and running Spring Boot apps with the Maven Plugin 📦
+📦 Packaging and running Spring Boot apps with the Maven Plugin

-6.Injecting custom application properties into a REST Controller 🛠️
+🛠️ Injecting custom application properties into a REST Controller

+Spring Core

+🏗️ Building a complete Spring MVC & Hibernate/JPA CRUD Project from scratch

+🛠️ Setting up Spring Boot and Hibernate/JPA

+🔄 Wiring beans together using Inversion of Control (IoC)

+💡 Configuring the Spring container for Dependency Injection

+📚 Defining Spring Beans using the @Component annotation

+🔍 Performing auto-scanning of Spring Beans to minimize configuration

+🔧 Automatically wiring beans using the @Autowired annotation

+🛠️ Applying Java configuration to Spring Beans (no XML)